joshuasiler/ClackatronicsMicro/micropython/resources/how_to_bundle.md

 make BOARD=RPI_PICO submodules
 make

-This process will generate a firmware.uf2 file in the build directory, which includes both the MicroPython runtime and your frozen scripts.
+This process will generate a firmware.uf2 file in the build-RPI-PICO directory, which includes both the MicroPython runtime and your frozen scripts.

 Deploy the Combined Firmware to the Pico: